 This is independent editorial content written by a PropertyMash Journalist.
 While we try to ensure all information is as accurate as possible, please double check with the developer or real estate agent directly before making a purchasing decision.
 The information contained within this article may be incorrect or out of date.

 Mali Residences is a luxury apartment building in the northern end of Mermaid Beach on the Gold Coast.
 The development is located only 100m from Pratten Park.
 Mali offers one-bedroom apartments from $465,000, two bedrooms + study from $755,000 and three bedrooms from $1,525,000.
-Construction on Mali is expected to commence before the end of 2019 and buyers can expect to move in early 2021.
+Construction on Mali is underway and buyers can expect to move in early 2021.

 Mali Residences is located right on the border of Broadbeach and Mermaid Beach.
 The apartments have both beach and park views and are generously sized with large balconies.
 Mali Residences is definitely geared towards owner-occupiers, with a lot of interest from downsizers.
 The developers, Dankav, are no strangers to the Gold Coast and have developed several apartment complexes in the area before, however, Mali is in a league of its own, especially in terms of facilities and architectural design.

 The design of the building is such a standout.
 Mali has been designed by BDA Architecture with a striking facade.
 The curved building sides are not only visually pleasing, emulating soft waves and sand dunes, but also serve a distinctive design purpose.
 The building’s shape helps to funnel breeze in through the building, keeping each apartment cool.
 Green walls above the foyer and overhanging the amenities level have been added with environmental consciousness in mind.